sallamander/web-scrapers/ziprecruiter/README.md

 # ZipRecruiter Web-Scraper

 This folder contains a web-scraper to scrape [ZipRecruiter](https://www.ziprecruiter.com/) for jobs.
 With the way it is built, it will scrape all of the jobs that ZipRecruiter returns for a given job title, job location, and radius.
 In order to get all jobs that it returns (rather than being limited by the first 20 pages), it by default searches for only those jobs posted in the last 5 days (I'll describe in the usage how to change this).
-The scraper will give back all of the information that you could get for every job within the search query (title, location, easy apply (if it is)), and the actual job posting text at the post's URL (if you can get it - a very small number of places hide it).
+The scraper will give back all of the information that you could get for every job within the search query (title, location, easy apply (if it is)), and the actual job posting text at the post's URL (if you can get it - a very small number of places hide it from requests).

 ## Usage

 This scraper is built to scrape ZipRecruiter for an inputted job title, job location, and radius (in that order).
-To use it, you can simply call from the command line as follows:
+To use it, you can simply call it from the command line as follows:

 ```python
 python job_scraper.py 'Data Science' 'Denver' 25